 - Can be paddled solo or tandem

-Best Kayak for Duck Hunting with a Dog: Malibu Kayaks X Factor Fish & Dive Package
+Best Kayak for Duck Hunting with a Dog: Malibu Kayaks X-13

 As the name suggests, the X Factor is capable of handling a diverse array of outdoor activities.

-It may not say it in the title, but this big and spacious kayak is also great for duck hunting.
+It may not say it in the title, but this big and spacious kayak is also great for waterfowl hunting.

-The load capacity to overall weight ratio is incredible, with the X Factor able to carry up to 625 pounds but weighing just 62.
+The weight capacity to overall weight ratio is incredible, with the X Factor able to carry up to 625 pounds but weighing just 62.